 - financial statements or a business plan (if opening a business account).

-What about opening a business bank account in Italy?
+What about opening a business account in Italy?

-You’ll need some extra paperwork and details when you’re opening a business bank account in Italy.
-Here is what will be required to get your business bank account up and running:
+You’ll need some extra paperwork and details when you’re opening a business account in Italy.
+Here is what will be required to get your business account up and running:

 - Your business name or P.IVA number